McGregor: 'Boxing will look amazing with its new king'

 There's a joke that McGregor didn't "just kiss the Blarney Stone, he swallowed it," though his life story provides plenty of material to wax lyrical about.

-His is a transformation from an apprentice plumber in the Irish capital, signing on for weekly dole payments, to the multimillionaire, worldwide superstar epitomizing the American dream.
+His is a transformation from an apprentice plumber in the Irish capital, signing on for weekly dole payments, to the multimillionaire, worldwide superstar epitomizes the American dream.

-The journey to Las Vegas began in Crumlin, a quiet suburb on the Southside of the River Liffey which splits Dublin in half.
+McGregor's journey to Las Vegas began in Crumlin, a quiet suburb on the Southside of the River Liffey which splits Dublin in half.

 Growing up, drug dealing and gang culture began to impact on what was once a respected working-class area.
 McGregor once recalled that grenades would be posted through letterboxes, though the depiction of his life in Crumlin has been challenged.